Linsey Dawn McKenzie

-Linsey Dawn McKenzie (born 7 August 1978) is an English glamour model, pornographic performer, and television personality who made her topless modelling debut in the Sunday Sport tabloid newspaper on her 16th birthday in 1994.
-Known for her naturally large breasts, she went on to feature in a wide range of adult magazines, websites, broadcast media, and videos, including pornography productions after 2000.
+Linsey Dawn McKenzie (born 7 August 1978) is an English retired glamour model, retired pornographic performer, and former television personality who made her topless modeling debut in the Sunday Sport tabloid newspaper on her 16th birthday in 1994.
+Known for her naturally large breasts, she went on to feature in a wide range of adult magazines, websites, broadcast media, and videos, including pornography productions until her retirement in 2026.

 She has attained minor celebrity status in the United Kingdom, where she has appeared on a number of mainstream television programmes, such as They Think It's All Over, I'm Famous and Frightened!, The Weakest Link, and Celebrity Four Weddings.
 She has also appeared in documentaries about the lives of glamour models and was featured in Martin Gooch's 2002 film Arthur's Amazing Things.

 Early life

 McKenzie was born in the London Borough of Brent and grew up in Wallington in the London Borough of Sutton.
 She is the youngest of three children.
 Her parents, Tony and Lesley McKenzie, divorced in 1987.